HCA-Healthcare/elixir-mllp/README.md

 end
 ```

-Now, to use this expanded custom dispatcher with a Sender and Receiver.
+Now, to use this expanded custom dispatcher with a Client and Receiver.

 Let's start by getting a new Receiver.